Webinar MS Degree Program

 LIVE WEBINAR BROADCASTING PLATFORM

-The Graduate School maintains its own live Webinar-Broadcasting Platform, a customized version of Training Center provided by Cisco’s WebEx.
-The Platform provides for live and interactive audio and video functions, including functionality that takes students beyond the normal class room environment.
+The Graduate School uses Zoom maintains its own live Webinar-Broadcasting Platform.
+The platform provides for live and interactive audio and video functions, including functionality that takes students beyond the normal class room environment.
 Interaction, for example, includes breaking up into small groups (e.g., two students) and doing live physiological monitoring sessions with one another from across the world.
 And, live demonstrations can be done from anywhere, any time.

 Colleague practitioners may also sign-up (without applying) for individual courses on a continuing education basis and then at a later time, if interested, apply the credit earned toward the MS degree completion requirements.
 This gives colleagues a chance to try out the program without having to apply.

-Colleagues interested in our MS degree program in Applied Breathing Sciences or in our Certificate programs may contact us at firstname.lastname@example.org for a personal interview and/or a tour of our webinar learning environment.
-We offer a free webinar about our programs on most Tuesdays throughout the year.
-Go to http://breathingsciences.webex.com to sign up.
+Colleagues interested in the Certification and MS degree programs may contact the Graduate School at email@example.com for a personal interview and/or a tour of its webinar learning environment. .

 Peter M. Litchfield, Ph.D., President